bruin-data/bruin-vscode/README.md

 ## Usage

-- Syntax Coloring: Enclose Bruin code with delimiters:
+- **Syntax Coloring**: Enclose Bruin code with delimiters:
 	- In **SQL files** `/* @bruin` and `@bruin */`.
 	- In **Python files** `""" @bruin` and `@bruin """`.

-- Folding Range: Bruin code regions are automatically foldable.
+- **Folding Range**: Bruin code regions are automatically foldable.
-- Dynamic SQL Content Viewer:
+- **Dynamic SQL Content Viewer**:
 	1. Open any SQL file.
 	2. Click the rocket icon 🚀 in the top right menu.
 	3. A Webview will open, previewing the SQL content.
 	4. Click the "Copy" icon to copy the content.
 	5. The theme color of the view can match the vscode current theme (dark/light/Dark high contrast)

+**SQL Validation and Execution**:
+    - **Validation**: Click the "Validate" button to validate the current SQL.
+A custom notification will appear based on the validation results.
+    - **Run with Flags**: Click the "Run" button to execute the SQL command in an integrated terminal.
+This can include optional flags based on user input (checkboxes & date inputs).
+        - **Start and End Dates**:
+			1. Select start and end dates using the date picker inputs to specify the time range for the run command.
+			2. An "Exclusive End Date" checkbox is available.
+When checked, the end date is adjusted to the precise end of the selected day (`23:59:59.999999999`).
+			3. The dates will be appended as flags directly to the Bruin run command

 ## Release Notes

-### Latest Release: 0.1.2
+### Latest Release: 0.2.2
+- **New**: Integrated SQL validation functionality, providing a custom notification for validation results.
+- **New**: Support for running SQL with conditional flags.
+- **New**: Added start and end date selectors for appending date conditions directly to the Bruin run command.
+- **New**: Incorporated the "exclusive end date" checkbox, automatically adjusting the end date to the end of the selected day.

+- **Fix**: Fixed the auto folding problem, when changing the active text editor.

+### Previous Highlights

+#### 0.1.2
-- **New**: Settings for auto-folding!
+- Settings for auto-folding!
 Users can now specify their preferred default folding state for Bruin regions.
-- **Fix**: Addressed compatibility issues with the Pylance extension affecting auto-folding behavior.
+- Addressed compatibility issues with the Pylance extension affecting auto-folding behavior.

-### Previous Highlights

 #### 0.1.1
 - Minor bug fixes.